gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 layout: post
 title: What Does It Mean to Measure Something?
 date: 2024-11-09
-description: The deepest unsolved problem in quantum mechanics — and why your textbook lied to you.
+description: The deepest unsolved problem in quantum mechanics, and why your textbook lied to you.
 tags: research-logs, physics, quantum, EN,
 ---